 This book is for my son, who told me that I should make up more stories to tell him when I get bored.

-The night was cold, and the stars even colder in the October sky above her as she sat in the leaves.
-Halloween candy strewn in the dead leaves around her as she looked down at her torn pink princess costume and the flames from the engulfed car spread out, unchecked from the wreck she had been ejected from.
+The night was cold, and the stars even colder in the October sky above her as she sat in the leaves, Halloween candy strewn in the dead leaves around her as she looked down at her torn pink princess costume and the flames from the engulfed car spread out.
+Unchecked from the wreck she had been ejected from, there was blood on her too and she was not sure where it had come from.
 The flames fascinated the violet eyed child, and she watched as they danced across the burning vehicle, her mind lost in the echoes of screams that haunted the night.
+Echoing shrieks of pain that made her slap her hands over her ears, doing anything to drown them out and make them end.

-The screams eventually stopped, her father was the only occupant left in the car after she had been thrown free.
+The screams did eventually stop, her father was the only occupant left in the car after she had been thrown free.
 She looked away from the spectacle in front of her, eyes searching the leaves and she found a wrapped Snickers in the brush.
-She reached out and picked up and unwrapped the candy bringing it up to her mouth and chewing slowly.
-The cold mist that settled over the grass seeped into her clothes and soon the rain came to put the fire out, but it was not really rain.
+She reached out and picked it up, unwrapping the candy bringing it up to her mouth and chewing slowly.
+The cold mist that settled over the grass and dry leaves seeped into her clothes and soon the rain came to put the fire out, but it was not really rain.
+It was something else, but it was still so cold.

-Strobe blue and red flashes illuminated the trees around her as she sat where she was, like a frightened animal, she ducked around a tree and hid behind it shaking from the screaming sirens and men who walked back and forth in the darkness.
+Strobe blue and red flashes illuminated the trees around her as she sat where she was like a frightened animal, she ducked around a tree and hid behind it shaking from the screaming sirens and men who walked back and forth in the darkness.
 Soon a flashlight beam found her and she started shaking against the tree she used for shelter, the small girl lost in the woods, now found by the monsters.
-She picked up a lollipop and unwrapped it as she sat there and put it into her mouth, the primitive part of her mind giving up and accepting her fate.
+She picked up a lollipop and unwrapped it as she sat there and put it into her mouth, the primitive part of her mind giving up and accepting her fate as they approached.

 "Let her keep it man, she has been through a lot."
-The other paramedic said and another cop walked to the back of the ambulance and looked in at the small child, he smiled at her trying to look friendly, but she shivered and pulled the blanket up over her nose.
-She sat and endured a cut on the back of her hand being cleaned and bandaged, but never said a word or whimpered in pain, her eyes followed everything that was done carefully though.
+The other paramedic said, another cop walked to the back of the ambulance and looked in at the small child.
+He smiled at her trying to look friendly, but she shivered and pulled the blanket up over her nose.
+She sat and endured a cut on the back of her hand being cleaned and bandaged, but never said a word or whimpered in pain.
+Her eyes followed everything that was done carefully though, not missing a single detail.

 "What is your name pretty princess?"
 The paramedic said and she looked down and tried to hide again in the blanket, her shyness coming out full force and she looked over at the cop again.